tjtsai/SheetMidiRetrieval/README.md

 Daniel Yang, Thitaree Tanprasert, Teerapat Jenrungrot, and TJ Tsai.
 "MIDI Passage Retrieval Using Cell Phone Pictures of Sheet Music" in Proceedings of the International Society for Music Information Retrieval Conference, 2019, pp. 916-923.

 TJ Tsai, Daniel Yang, Mengyi Shan, Thitaree Tanprasert, and Teerapat Jenrungrot.
-"Using Cell Phone Pictures of Sheet Music To Retrieve MIDI Passages" in IEEE Transactions on Multimedia, 2020, to appear.
+"Using Cell Phone Pictures of Sheet Music To Retrieve MIDI Passages" in IEEE Transactions on Multimedia, 22(5): 3115-3127, 2020.